Mixed Gauge-Global Symmetries, Elliptic Modes, and Black Hole Thermodynamics in Ho\v{r}ava-Lifshitz Gravity: Introduction

-\textbf{Feature: The presence of an elliptic mode.} The requirement of a foliation coupled with the fully dynamical nature of all fields leads to an additional equation of motion for the lapse $N$, which is itself a function of $T$.
+\textbf{Feature: The presence of an elliptic mode} The requirement of a foliation coupled with the fully dynamical nature of all fields leads to an additional equation of motion for the lapse $N$, which is itself a function of $T$.
 Importantly, this is an elliptic equation of motion.
 Unlike mathematically similar constraint equations, such as the Gauss constraint, this elliptic equation is not automatically preserved by the Hamiltonian; it is not a constraint.
 Rather, it must be imposed as an actual equation of motion on every leaf~\cite{Henneaux}.
 The existence of an elliptic mode in a theory with black holes seems immediately problematic, as elliptic modes couple boundary data on the ends of any leaf, and if the leaf penetrated any causal boundary then one would be able to probe any central singularity by looking at the boundary data on the other side.
 This would violate assumed properties such as cosmic censorship.
 However, \textit{because} all the leaves outside a universal horizon asymptote to it, the boundary data for the leaf couples points at spatial infinity not to central singularity but instead to the universal horizon data itself.
 In this way the elliptic mode provides a new, unique mechanism by which boundary data at a causal horizon, but not inside, can be transmitted to spatial infinity.
 It is in this way that the charge associated with this new symmetry can theoretically be emitted from the universal horizon despite there being no local gauge field to generate a chemical potential for different local charged, emitted particles~\cite{Hook:2014mla}.
-We note that this behavior is \textit{only} possible with a) the imposition of Lifshitz symmetry (which was originally required for renormalizablility) which makes the universal horizon the causal horizon and b) foliation dynamics, which is required for holography and also generates the elliptic mode needed to pull charge off a causal boundary without a local gauge field.\footnote{The elliptic mode also causes the boundary reparameterization invariance to violate the criterion of \textit{splittability}, which is an assumption in proofs of no global symmetry in AdS/CFT~\cite{Harlow_Main,Harlow_PRL}, allowing one to evade those proofs while still perhaps maintaining a holographic description.
-This aspect will be dealt with in an upcoming paper.}
+We note that this behavior is \textit{only} possible with a) the imposition of Lifshitz symmetry (which was originally required for renormalizablility) which makes the universal horizon the causal horizon and b) foliation dynamics, which is required for holography and also generates the elliptic mode needed to pull charge off a causal boundary without a local gauge field.
+Specific to holographic constructions, the mixed symmetry is possible because the elliptic mode violates the criterion of \textit{splittability}~\cite{Harlow_Main,Harlow_PRL} used in current proofs.